The Schwanenwikbrücke spans the Wandse on the east bank of the Outer Alster in Hamburg.

 Since the renovation, the bridge has a load capacity of 60 tons (previously 30 tons).
 Today it is one of the oldest preserved iron structures in Hamburg and is a listed building.

-The Schwanenwikbrücke is located on the eastern shore of the Outer Alster and crosses the Wandse.
-It connects the districts Hohenfelde and Uhlenhorst.
-As a photo spot, the bridge is wonderful because it offers a great panorama in both directions:
+The Schwanenwikbrücke is located on the east bank of the Outer Alster and crosses the Wandse.
+It connects the districts of Hohenfelde and Uhlenhorst.
+The bridge is wonderfully suitable as a photo spot because it offers a great panorama in both directions:

-On the west side you have a great view over the Außenalster and on the east side you look in the direction of the Mundsburger bridge.
+On the west side you have a great view over the Outer Alster and on the east side you look towards the Mundsburg bridge.

 October 1, 2018